 “While there are no words to express the loss we feel, we take comfort in knowing that Mom’s love will live on in our hearts until we’re reunited with her and Dad and our other relatives again.”

-Carolyn’s life will be honored with a memorial service held at Trinity Evangelical Lutheran Church on Washington Island in May of 2018.
-Service information will be announced at a future date.
-Burial will be in the Washington Island Cemetery.
+Carolyn’s life will be honored with a memorial service held at 9:30 a.m. on Friday, May 25, 2018 at Trinity Evangelical Lutheran Church on Washington Island.
+Burial will be in the Town of Washington Cemetery.

 “Our family would like to express our heartfelt thanks to the staff of AseraCare Hospice for their help with caring for Mom.
 Thank you also to the people who called, wrote, and visited Mom.
 We would like to especially thank the nurses and CNA’s at Sturgeon Bay Health Services who gave Mom that EXTRA care.
 Our family will be forever grateful.”